koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 responsible when the customers are upset about delays?
 Without consistent reports, each team will naturally want to blame the other one.

 **Box Sorting**: The team shipping the boxes says that there were 45 boxes on a particular pallet, but the team receiving them says that there were only 38.
-Each team beleieves they didn't lose any boxes, but there are still 7 boxes missing.
+Each team believes they didn't lose any boxes, but there are still 7 boxes missing.
 Who's responsible for the missing inventory and what do we do about it?

 The Summary-List-Detail pattern helps to clarify those responsibilities because it sets up a standard set of columns